animehunter123/what_port_is_this_ip_plugged_in_to/README.md

 # TODO

+* Timeout with AbortApi in frontend is required.
+This is a bit difficult, but need to do it for reactivity

+* Need to add error checking on startup to ensure this file exists, example: ```ls target_dns/test.local_2024.12.23.zone```

+* Need to make the frontend ensure ./node_modules exists or runs locally

+* Unit Test needs to echo before posting as it goes

 * Fix the server crashes, when I do 2 posts of "BB", it crashes the server with
 ```
 node:internal/errors:496